natsukashiixo/playlist-notifs/README.md

 Set up so `watch?=VIDEOID&list=PLAYLISTID` links can be used in `playlist_urls.txt`

 Set up some way to configure if/when locally stored thumbnails get deleted instead of doing it at each program launch

-# Known bugs

-Each time a new playlist is being read in, all existing tracked playlists send a notification.